Brandon Lowe Player Props: Rays vs. Yankees

-The Tampa Bay Rays, including Brandon Lowe (.333 batting average in his past 10 games), battle starter Domingo German and the New York Yankees at Yankee Stadium, Monday at 7:05 PM ET.
+Brandon Lowe and his .415 on-base percentage over his past 10 games (95 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the New York Yankees and Carlos Rodon on August 1 at 7:05 PM ET.

-In his last game, he collected three RBI (going 3-for-5 with a home run) against the Astros.
+In his previous game, he notched a home run while going 1-for-4 against the Yankees.

 Brandon Lowe Game Info & Props vs. the Yankees